|Maison En Pierre||Self Catering||Saturday||3||6||3|

 Upstairs we have painted floorboards and again whitewashed stone walls and beams throughout.
 High standard bed linen and designer towels are left for guest use.

-There are 3 double bedrooms each with a double bed.
-A Z-Bed can be added.
+There are 3 double bedrooms each with a king sized double bed.
+A z-Bed can be added.
 In order to arrange a Z bed and bed linen it is necessary that we receive advance notice.
 An additional charge of 40 Euros per week will apply.

 Upstairs there are two bathrooms each with toilet, bath and handbasin.